Featuring Ken Ueno (Keynote Presenter) and Sidney Marquez Boquiren (Guest Composer)

 As globalization accelerates, support for new music is increasingly decentralized and internationalized, and composers are increasingly cosmopolitan, producing and consuming within a diverse, multi-local, internet-mediated community of like-minded practitioners of contemporary concert music around the world.
 The classical music tradition has shifted towards Asia, with musicians of Asian heritage now comprising a significant faction of leading performers around the world, and classical music widely embraced and productive of new, locally-situated meanings in many Asian countries (Yang, 2014).

-We seek to explore the geo-cultural conditions of new music as a musically-imagined community, a construction of identity experienced primarily through a collective musical imaginary in which music itself produces the affinities that engender community (Born & Hesmondhalgh, 2007), even as the tradition of new music is heterogenous and perpetually in transformation.
+We seek to explore the geo-cultural conditions of new music as a musically-imagined community, a construction of identity experienced primarily through a collective musical imaginary in which music itself produces the affinities that engender community (Born & Hesmondhalgh, 2007), even as the tradition of new music is heterogeneous and perpetually in transformation.

 We welcome submission of papers that address the following and related areas: